do-ob-io/config/packages/eslint-config/README.md

 # TypeScript ESM Configuration

-A standard base configuration for linting modern TypeScript ESM projects.
+A standard base configuration for linting modern TypeScript ESM projects in the do-ob organization.
 Ideal for NodeJS libraries or applications.

 ## Installation